Democrats make it official, nominate Biden to take on Trump

+There were periodic signs of energy on Tuesday night in the carefully scripted virtual affair as delegates from every state and U.S. territory then pledged their support for Biden standing in places packed with meaning: Alabama’s Edmund Pettis Bridge, a beach in Hawaii and the headwaters of the Mississippi River.

+At the same time, Biden confronted his political challenge on the second night of the four-day convention, featuring a mix of party elders from both parties to make the case that he has the experience and energy to repair chaos that Trump has created at home and abroad.

 Former President Bill Clinton and former Secretary of State John Kerry — and former Republican Secretary of State Colin Powell — were among the heavy hitters on a schedule that emphasized a simple theme: Leadership matters.
-Former President Jimmy Carter, now 95 years old, also made an appearance.
+Former President Jimmy Carter, now 95 years old, also made a brief appearance.

 “Donald Trump says we’re leading the world.
 Well, we are the only major industrial economy to have its unemployment rate triple,” Clinton said.
 “At a time like this, the Oval Office should be a command center.
 Instead, it’s a storm center.
 There’s only chaos.”